-It does not matter whether you hire an accountant or an advisor to handle your finances, understanding basic financial concepts will only help you manage your investments better.
+It does not matter whether you hire an accountant or an advisor to handle your finances, understanding basic financial concepts will only help you manage your better.

 Below is a glossary that describes the frequently used financial jargons.